smarttdm/ebaas.github.io/_posts/2017-5-4-MetadataDrivenUserInterface.markdown

 #### Hide standard commands

 By default, the DataGrid displays the standard commands, like Add, Edit and Delete.
-You can hide the commands for an individual user by setting up access control rules (see this tutorial).
+You can hide the commands for an individual user by setting up access control rules (<a class="post-link" href="https://ebaas.github.io/blog/EnableRoleBasedACL/">see this tutorial</a>).
 You can also hide these standard commands for all users by adding parameters to the “Navigation URL” of the DataGrid.
 For example:

 {% highlight ruby %}